MLI: Kaqchikel Maya

 Program Overview

 The Mayan Language Institute: Kaqchikel, also known as Oxlajuj Aj, has been training Kaqchikel language students in Guatemala since 1987.
 Co-taught by Tulane professor Dr. Judith Maxwell, and expert local instructors, it exposes students to a variety of language dialects while teaching them standardized Kaqchikel grammar and orthography.
-Morning language classes combine grammatical lectures with practice activities to teach through immersion: instructors model new vocabulary and grammar for students and then invite them to participate in a series of highly structured steps.
+Language classes combine grammatical lectures with practice activities to teach through immersion: instructors model new vocabulary and grammar for students and then invite them to participate in a series of highly structured steps.
 This methodology enables students to build a linguistic schema without relying upon translations from Spanish or English.
 (It is also great fun!)
-Afternoon classes introduce students to important voices and topics in Kaqchikel Maya culture through excursions to nearby sites of interest and presentations by local leaders and scholars.
-The program provides 140 contact hours of language instruction.
+Classes also introduce students to important voices and topics in Kaqchikel Maya culture through excursions to nearby sites of interest and presentations by local leaders and scholars.

 Academics